 Staying off-campus will require you to decide how to commute to college.
 Do you need a car?
-If so, you'll need to make a down payment and incur monthly bills for gas, parking and insurance.
+If so, you'll need to make a down payment and incur monthly bills for gas, parking, and insurance.
 Is there some form of public transport that links your home to the college?
 Then you might need a transport pass of some sort.
 If you look for accommodation closer to the office, the rents might be higher as that will be a coveted area by other students.

-If you stay on-campus, you won't have to pay for your daily commute and your utility and internet bills will be covered in your fees.
+If you stay on-campus, you won't have to pay for your daily commute, and your utility and internet bills will be covered in your fees.
 That doesn't mean it will always be cheaper.
 So do a cost analysis before deciding.

-While food is essential, you might think it isn't that big of a deal when it comes to costs.
-But it forms a big chunk of your expenses (and skipping meals isn't a solution or a good idea).
+Food forms a big chunk of your expenses (and skipping meals isn't a solution or a good idea).
 But you can get clever here and choose your meal plans accordingly.
 Universities often offer different meal plans, and you can select the most cost-effective one for you.

 If you're staying off-campus, you can still have your meals in college.
 You might also consider buying food items and storing them in your room to reduce your overall costs.
-Hat-tip - If you have extended family or relatives nearby, try and drop in on occasion for a meal.
+Pro-tip - If you have extended family or relatives nearby, try and drop in on occasion for a meal.
 You'll get some great home-cooked food and also save on costs.

 Making the choice that works for you

-Ultimately, your choice wrests on more than one thing.
-If you think staying on campus will help you make more friends as you're in a new country, you can consider that.
+Ultimately, your choice rests on more than one thing.
+If you think staying on campus will help you make more friends in a new country, you can consider that.
 If you need to support yourself with a part-time job off-campus, that might influence your decision on where you want to stay.
 If your relatives stay in the same area, you might want to stay with them (provided they are willing to accommodate you).
-As a student, you will have limited resources and will need to work around them.
+As a student, you will have limited resources and need to work around them.